IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/Known_Issues_and_Limitations_2012_Volume_2.md

 In this example, the `customControlLogic()` function handles any custom code.
 This ensures that code affecting the control will execute after the control is instantiated.

-## <a id="document-engines-workaround"></a>Using Document Engines from Infragistics ASP.NET and Ignite UI together workaround
+## <a id="document-engines-workaround"></a>Using Document Engines from Infragistics ASP.NET and %%ProductName%% together workaround

-Using both the Infragistics ASP.NET and Ignite UI documents assemblies together causes namespace conflict exceptions.
+Using both the Infragistics ASP.NET and %%ProductName%% documents assemblies together causes namespace conflict exceptions.

-To resolve this issue, reference either the documents assemblies from Infragistics ASP.NET or the documents assemblies from Ignite UI in your application.
+To resolve this issue, reference either the documents assemblies from Infragistics ASP.NET or the documents assemblies from %%ProductName%% in your application.
 The documents libraries within these assemblies are the same and can be used to replace one another.

 ## <a id="igEditor-styling"></a>igEditor styling workaround